 How it began:

 The following is a true story from the late Fr.
-Joe Walijewski, a beloved priest of the Diocese of La Crosse who in 1986 founded the orphanage Casa Hogar Juan Pablo II inLurin, Peru, where he ministered until his death on April 11, 2006 (he has been succeeded by his assistant, Fr.
-Sebastian Kolodziejczyk, another priest of the Diocese).
+Joe Walijewski, a Servant of God and beloved priest of the Diocese of La Crosse who in 1986 founded the orphanage Casa Hogar Juan Pablo II inLurin, Peru, where he ministered until his death on April 11, 2006.
+Casa Hogar is still served by a priest from the Diocese of La Crosse today and Fr.
+Joe’s Cause is open for Sainthood.

 When Fr.
 Walijewski was first stationed at a parish church in Lima, Peru, he saw a little boy playing in the street.
 He had been out there all morning, and now it was early afternoon.
 Fr.
 Joe greeted him and asked, “Shouldn’t you be going home?
 It’s past lunch time!”
 The little boy told him, “It’s not my day to eat.”
 That’s right – it’s not my day to eat!
 His family was so poor they fed their children on alternate days.